 - Complete coverage — A single internet connection at a single location means no single node can break the network, offering multiple gateways for redundancy.

-- Backup connections as fail safes — Since our BLE mesh send its data to one location as the gateway out to the internet, multiple connections can be set up as fail safes to make sure the system is AlwaysOn 😉, including LTE, Ethernet, and Wi-Fi.
+- Backup connections as fail-safes — Since our BLE mesh sends its data to one location as the gateway out to the internet, multiple connections can be set up as fail-safes to make sure the system is AlwaysOn 😉, including LTE, Ethernet, and Wi-Fi.
 We can even support multiple LTE carriers as an additional failsafe.

 - Lower costs — Our BLE mesh panic buttons don’t require as much hardware because everything is connected.
 Also, this means our alert devices are smaller and cheaper as they do not need to be Wi-Fi or LTE capable, nor do they need to be paired to a secondary device such as a phone.

-- Better security protocols — The security (encryption) on the data being sent over Bluetooth mesh is likely comparable to standard BLE systems.
-However, in those systems there is effectively a gateway in every room or every user’s pocket, while ours are locked into networking closets.
+- Better security protocols — The security (encryption) of the data being sent over Bluetooth mesh is likely comparable to standard BLE systems.
+However, in those systems, there is effectively a gateway in every room or every user’s pocket, while ours are locked into networking closets.
 Hence, the potential of a bad actor getting access to our backend data pipeline is significantly reduced.

 BLE vs BLE Mesh Panic Buttons — A Simple Analogy

 To use an analogy, BLE is simply a wireless communication protocol like radio is to sound.
-When a company or technology says it is using BLE in its panic buttons, they are simply saying that they use radio (BLE) to transmit a sound (the alert location).
+When a company or technology says it is using BLE in its panic buttons, they are simply saying that it uses radio (BLE) to transmit a sound (the alert location).

 Imagine speakers in a house.
 Using BLE technology would be like having a speaker in every room but as you go from room to room the sound starts to get distorted and you must manually connect to the speaker in each new room.
-With BLE Mesh, you can move from room to room with out any interruption or connecting manually because each speaker is passing on the information to one another.
+With BLE Mesh, you can move from room to room without any interruption or connecting manually because each speaker is passing on the information to each other.

 Simple….right?
-For further information on exactly how our system works, why it’s more effective than others, and to answer any questions you might have, contact a member of the ROAR for Good team today to discuss AlwaysOn and your specific application.
+For further information on exactly how our system works, why it’s more effective than others, and to answer any questions you might have, contact a member of the ROAR today to discuss how we can help protect your people.